 According to Andrea Clement Santiago, director of communications and media relations of The Medicus Firm, which recruits and places doctors in the United States, about 15,000 of those doctors are from the seven countries targeted in the travel ban.

-That amounts to less than 2 percent of all doctors in the United States, but many foreign-trained doctors practice in rural and underserved areas.
+That amounts to less than 2 percent of all doctors in the United States, but many foreign-trained doctors practice in .

 More than one-quarter of the international medical graduates placed by The Medicus Firm practice in rural areas.
 Another quarter care for patients in large cities.

 International medical graduates also account for a large proportion of those that practice certain specialties, including geriatric medicine and family medicine.
-And they provide care on par with graduates of American medical schools.
+And they on par with graduates of American medical schools.

 The executive order has created a great deal of uncertainty for foreign-trained medical personnel, which could harm the U.S. healthcare system well into the future.